Trekking Tajikistan: Pamir Mountain Lakes

 Altitude 3750m

 After four days on the “road” it’s time to stretch the legs and hit the trail.
-The first day is literally a warm up.
-An 18km walk will lead us to our first camp on a peninsula west of Sumantash on the shores of Yashilkul.
+Following a short drive in the morning we reach a small river which feeds into Lake Yashilkul, and we cross on a small tin boat.
+A 14km walk will lead us to our first camp on a peninsula west of Sumantash, on the shores of Yashilkul and at the mouth of the Marjanay River.
 Along the way you’ll pass next to the remains of an ancient caravanserai, the Mahjura hot springs, and pre-historic stone circles near the mouth of the Marjanay River.
 The view from your tent is the beautiful mountain lake of Yashilkul.

 Trekking: 5-6 hours